FCOO/leaflet-bootstrap/README.md

     var myMarker = L.bsMarker(latLng, options).addTo( map );
     options: {
+        useBigIcon      : false     //True to make the icon big bigIcon         : object    //L.DivIcon to be used if useBigIcon: true
-        draggable    : false, 	//Whether the marker is draggable with mouse/touch or not. transparent  : false, 	//True to make the marker semi-transparent bigShadow    : false, 	//true to add big shadow to the marker whiteBorder  : false, 	//true to have a white border puls         : false, 	//true to have a pulsart icon color        : '',    	//Name of color: "primary", "secondary", "success", "info", "warning", "danger", "standard". "primary"-"danger"=Bootstrap colors. "standard" = Google Maps default iocn color tooltip      : null,	//Automatic adds a tooltip to the marker.
+        bigIconWhenTouch: false     //True to make big icon when window.bsIsTouch == true and options.draggable == true draggable       : false, 	//Whether the marker is draggable with mouse/touch or not. transparent     : false, 	//True to make the marker semi-transparent bigShadow       : false, 	//true to add big shadow to the marker whiteBorder     : false, 	//true to have a white border puls            : false, 	//true to have a pulsart icon color           : '',    	//Name of color: "primary", "secondary", "success", "info", "warning", "danger", "standard". "primary"-"danger"=Bootstrap colors. "standard" = Google Maps default iocn color tooltip         : null,	    //Automatic adds a tooltip to the marker.
 The tooltip is hidden when the marker is dragged.
 See below on content
+        tooltipPermanent: false     //Whether to open the tooltip permanently or only on mouseover.

     }

     //Methods